alvarobartt/understanding-resnet/resnet-pytorch/README.md

 # :alembic: Implementation

-bla bla bla
+In order to understand how does the ResNet architecture works, we will be implementing it in PyTorch according to the original paper.
+So on, here you'll find the implementation of both ResNets for CIFAR10 and for ImageNet.

+Before going through the implementation, reading both the [original paper](https://arxiv.org/abs/1512.03385) and the notes in [README.md](https://github.com/alvarobartt/understanding-resnet/blob/master/README.md) is recommended, so as to have a better understanding on how does this architecture work.

 ---

 ## :test_tube: ResNets for CIFAR10

-In order to understand how does the ResNet architecture works, we will be implementing the simplest version of it, which is the ResNet20 for CIFAR10.
-This exercise will be useful to understand the main differences between a plain convolutional neural network and deep residual network, and the functionality of the "_shortcut connections_" in the residual building blocks.

 ### :open_file_folder: Dataset